luirsea/micro-live/lhTodo.md

 # TODOs
 See `LH TODO`s in code as well

+## Bugs
+- Transform chains with more then one transform dont seem to work
+- Grep isn't finding any matches

 ## Now
 - Support for more transform types
-- Rename live-commands to transforms?
 - Get syntax highlighting on outputs
 	- This is a little tricky from UX, not all transforms should inherent the original contents highlighting but its not clear where the boundary is
 - Multiple transforms, ie pipe charactor